 Peer-to-Peer is a learning program for people with a serious mental illness who wish to establish and maintain wellness and recovery.
 Ten two-hour units are taught by peer mentors who are personally experienced at living well with mental illness.

-Participants come away from the course with a binder of hand-out materials, as well as many other tangible resources: an advance directive; a “relapse prevention plan” to help identify tell-tale feelings, thoughts, behavior, or events that may warn of impending relapse and to organize for intervention; mindfulness exercises to help focus and calm thinking; and survival skills for working with providers and the general public.
+Participants come away from the course with a binder of hand-out materials; an advance directive; a relapse prevention plan; mindfulness exercises to help focus and calm thinking; and survival skills for working with providers and the general public.

-NAMI Connection is a recovery support group program for adults living with mental illness that is expanding in communities throughout the country.
-These groups provide a place that offers respect, understanding, encouragement, and hope.
+NAMI Connection is a recovery support group program for adults living with mental illness.

 NAMI Connection groups offer a casual and relaxed approach to sharing the challenges and successes of coping with mental illness.
 All groups are confidential – participants can share as much or as little personal information as they wish.